Breaking taboos and the cycle of poverty

 We’re sometimes asked if we collect sanitary products.
 We don’t – we only collect new pants plus new and gently used bras – but some of the pants we collect are used to support charities that supply reusable hygiene kits.

-We’re glad to provide pants for these kits which enable girls to stay in school and women in work during their period, thereby helping break the cycle of poverty.
+We’re glad to provide pants for hygiene kits which enable girls to stay in school and women in work during their period, thereby helping break the cycle of poverty.